Myslív: History

-Immigration to America

-Because of increased immigration due to the end of the Mexican–American War and start of the California Gold Rush, since the mid-1800s, more than 250 people born in the area of today's Myslív have been identified as moving to America.
-The very first might have been Jan "John" Duban and his family who moved to Illinois side of the St. Louis area around 1851.
-Afterwards, immigration increased with the foundation of Norddeutscher Lloyd in 1857 through which a majority of Myslív's immigrants travelled by ship from Bremen to Baltimore.

 Demographics

+Transport

+The railway line Plzeň–Horažďovice runs through the eastern tip of the municipality, but there is no train stop.
+Myslív is served by the stop in neighbouring Kovčín.

 Sights

 The main landmark of Myslív is the Church of the Assumption of the Virgin Mary.
 It was originally a Romanesque building from the late 12th century.
 Between 1220 and 1240, Gothic presbytery and sacristy were added.
 The church was baroque rebuilt around 1730, but retained the Romanesque-Gothic core.

 The rectory opposite the church is a baroque building from the first third of the 18th century with older core, also protected as a cultural monument.

 The Chapel of Saint Joseph in Milčice dates from 1893.
 The Chapel of Our Lady the Queen in Loužná was built in 1920.